Summer Partnership in the Arts

 - Engage the local community by offering audiences the opportunity to participate in the development of a play through pre-show and post-show discussions.

-The inaugural project will be a devised work directed by Vanessa Stalling in collaboration with 12 actors, as well as designers, a director, a stage manager, and a dramaturg.
-It currently has a working title of We Might Fall Apart Before Too Long.
+The inaugural project was a devised work directed by Vanessa Stalling in collaboration with 12 actors, as well as designers, a director, a stage manager, and a dramaturg.
+Read more about We Might Fall Apart Before Too Long.

 Vanessa Stalling is a theatre director.
 Most recently, she directed Lauren Yee's Hookman at Steep Theatre.
 Prior to that she adapted and directed United Flight 232 from the book Flight 232, by Laurence Gonzales, for The House Theatre of Chicago, which won Jeff Awards for Best Production Midsize and Best Ensemble.
 Upcoming productions include Sarah DeLappe's The Wolves at The Goodman Theatre.